 The Service has a variety of fire engines to tackle a range of different emergencies.
 For example, heavy rescue pumps are equipped to respond to road traffic collisions and Technical Rescue Units attend large animal rescue and water rescue incidents.
 The off-road 4x4 fire engines are used for flooding incidents, heathland/forest fires, and firefighting and rescues at height.
-Our fleet of specialist vehicles also includes two environmental protection units, a control vehicle, a water foam unit, three aerial ladder platforms, a driver training vehicle and an underwater search and recovery diving unit.
+Our fleet of specialist vehicles also includes two environmental protection units, a control vehicle, a water foam unit, three aerial ladder platforms and a driver training vehicle..
 The Service also hosts a team of Urban Search and Rescue (USAR) personnel and vehicles that are trained to respond to national, regional or major incidents.
-We are also one of the few services that have a specialist team to respond to the increasing terrorist threat should such an incident occur.
+We are also one of the few services that have a specialist team to respond to a terrorist threat should such an incident occur.

-&lt;sup>1 Designed by Freepik and distributed by Flaticon
+1 Designed by Freepik and distributed by Flaticon